Nathaniel Goldfinger: Stance on Economics

 Nathaniel Goldfinger would deem most of America’s hardships as a result of a lack of economic education, believing that basic economics should be taught to the masses.
 He felt that the population's thirst for misinformation and reliance on myths were undeniably holding the country back.
 And though he was critical of the liberal administrations at the time, Goldfinger did find common ground with former president John F. Kennedy’s forward thinking ideas.
 Particularly, mentioning his Yale address of 1962 in his 1965-published article titled, “Economic Education for the Second Half of the Twentieth Century”.
 Kennedy’s address saw the former president plead to the American people to move on with the past, challenging the youth to “move on from the reassuring repetition of stale phrases”(Kennedy), and to be a generation unafraid to confront the harsh realities of a nation.

 Impact

 His legacy lives on, mainly through his former foundation, The Goldfinger Memorial Fund for Labor Research at the George Meany Center for Labor Studies.
 The fund, along with Goldfinger’s records, were transferred to the University of Maryland’s research department in 2013.
-Immediately following his death in 1976, Goldfinger’s family requested that contributions should go to the financing of the former fund, highlighting a focus to maintain the values of Goldfinger (such as education and research), even after his passing.
+Immediately following his death in 1976, Goldfinger’s family requested that contributions should go to the financing of the former fund, highlighting a focus to maintain the values of Goldfinger (such as education and research), even after his death.